gezellii/design/content/work/me_page.md

 <img src= "https://user-images.githubusercontent.com/52693877/242236536-366ce091-a3c1-477e-9fbb-f044e8ac556f.png">

-2. We also ranked the click of different functions to know customers’ perference upon our services.
+2. We also ranked the click of different functions to know customers’ preference upon our services.

 <img src="https://user-images.githubusercontent.com/52693877/242236551-5fdcc4eb-aec6-45f0-a6ca-eb7b8bb8e076.png" width="90%">

-3. To measure the experience, we designed several usibility tests and tested with random customers in different regions,hoping to accumulate basic experience metrics such as **task complete rate, time on task and SCAT**:
+3. To measure the experience, we designed several usability tests and tested with random customers in different regions,hoping to accumulate basic experience metrics such as **task complete rate, time on task and SCAT**:
    - Check order status;
    - Update my address;
    - Buy one item that you liked before;